phel-lang/phel-lang.org/content/documentation/functions-and-recursion.md

 Defines a function.
 A function consists of a list of parameters and a list of expression.
 The value of the last expression is returned as the result of the function.
 All other expression are only evaluated for side effects.
 If no expression is given, the function returns `nil`.

-Function also introduce a new lexical scope that is not accessible outside of the function.
+Function also introduce a new lexical scope that is not accessible outside the function.

 ```phel
 (fn []) # Function with no arguments that returns nil